Automating API Documentation With AI and LLM-based Code Understanding

 Integrating into Your Existing Workflow

-If your team is already using GitHub or GitLab, you can often find AI tools that plug right into your CI/CD pipeline.
+If your team is already using GitHub or GitLab, you can often find AI tools that plug right into your CI/CD pipeline as part of a docs-as-code workflow.
 This means that whenever you push significant code changes, the tool automatically regenerates or updates the relevant documentation.
 It’s actually pretty satisfying to see your docs keep up with your code, almost like having a dedicated bot writer who’s always on call.
+If you’d rather orchestrate that pipeline yourself instead of relying on a single vendor tool, our guide to custom AI workflow development using n8n walks through wiring up exactly this kind of automation node by node.

 How Much Does It Cost, Really?